githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/1-introduction.md

 - Understand the differences between GitHub Copilot, GitHub Copilot X, and Github Copilot for Business
 - Learn how to get started and configure GitHub Copilot
-- Comprehend how to test and secure your code using GitHub Copilot
+- Develop using GitHub Copilot and Visual Studio Code
-- Troubleshoot GitHub Copilot

 ## Prerequisites